BenShutt/C-Playground/Server/README.md

 You will need this if connecting from a device that is not hosting the server (e.g. mobile to laptop).

+## Uploads

+As documented in Mongoose's [File Uploads](https://mongoose.ws/documentation/tutorials/file-uploads/#binary-upload-single-post) tutorial, single POST uploads are handled in chunks.
+These are handled as separate `MG_EV_HTTP_CHUNK` events opposed to the usual `MG_EV_HTTP_MSG`.
+This enables us to break up large request bodies into smaller parts.

+The client must consequentially use, say, [upload](https://github.com/Alamofire/Alamofire/blob/master/Documentation/Usage.md#uploading-data-to-a-server) for this to work.

 ## Bytes

 To print the bytes of a file: